Stephen-Payne/INST377-Group18Project/README.md

 <li>API '/profile' to GET detail of each member by $memberID</li>
 <li>API '/memberBills' to GET sponsored bills of each member by $memberID </li>
 <h4>Road map for future development</h4>
-There are much more information offered from the API to continue to develop the website.
+There is much more information offered from the API to continue to develop the website.
 What we can add are:
   <ul>
   <li>History of bills</li>
   <li>History of votes by COngress member</li>